SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 	- Devil/God knows
 		- Seen as blasphemy during the time
 	- River has/is a devil/god
-	- Devils of stuff that compel the
+	- Devils of stuff that compel the whites
+	- Inferno
+	- River as snake

 ---